Sebastien-Lefebvre/IsoDyn/README.md

 # IsoDyn
-A mechanistic model of stable isotope incorporation in animal tissues Support material of a submitted paper.
-A preprint was posted here https://biorxiv.org/cgi/content/short/2021.05.28.446143v1
+A mechanistic model of stable isotope incorporation in animal tissues.
+Support material of a submitted paper.
+A preprint was posted here: https://biorxiv.org/cgi/content/short/2021.05.28.446143v1

 Three files can be used to produce results and can be run independently: